shrinivassureshhegde/shrinivassureshhegde/README.md

 ## 👨‍💻 About Me

-🎓 Computer Science Engineering Student specializing in **Artificial Intelligence and Machine Learning**
+🎓 Computer Science Engineering Student specialized in **Artificial Intelligence and Machine Learning**

 📊 Interested in **Deep Learning, Machine Learning, and AI systems**